phil-bell/simple-isort/README.md

 ## operation

-`simple-isort` will automatically black files on save.
+`simple-isort` will automatically isort files on save.

 ## configuration

-The package users your install of isort so will follow its standard confiration found [here](https://pycqa.github.io/isort/docs/configuration/config_files.html)
+The package uses your installation of isort for its configuration so will follow the same standards laid out  [here](https://pycqa.github.io/isort/docs/configuration/config_files.html)